*Minimum requirement of at least 1 Singapore Citizen or P.R. to act as Resident Director in the Company during the Singapore company setup

 - • Proof of amount of paid-up capital

-To help you in your Singapore company setup / formation:
+To help you in your Singapore company setup / registration:

 If you are a Singapore resident, a copy of your Singapore identity card will need to be collected.